Funding through Checkout Page

 Use Case Overview

-Alice, your customers want to pay with her credit card numbers.
+• Alice, your customers want to pay with her credit card numbers.
 She selects the Visa Debit option at the top-up page.
 This option can help pay her order instantly, without waiting time.
 Your backend asks Wallet Engine to verify and generate a new checkout page request.
-This will bring up the
+This will bring up the request_id as well as a reference, and the browser_url.

 Checkout Page Workflow